The Evans Family

 himself by Branwhite, the Bristol miniature painter.
 In another part of

-his book Cottle gives a list of original portraits in his possession,
+his book Cottle gives a list of original portraits in his possession, and

-acknowledged it in the following terms:-
+in the following terms:-

 DEAR SIR,- My friend whom you have obliged by the